COSC203 Web, Databases, and Networks

 • Your design should look nice, you have plenty of creative freedom with the site.

-• You should use pure CSS to style the web app
+• You should use pure CSS to style the web app (Bootstrap, or any other styling/layout framework should not be used)

 • You should <link> the stylesheet from a separate .css file(s).